pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Confirming or denying a scheduling

-Whenever a user assigns a resource to a date in pretix, the server sends an email to that resource's notification email address.
+Whenever a user assigns a resource to a date in pretix, the server sends an email to that resource's managers.
 This email also includes a calendar invitation.

 ![Email from pretix with the standard content defined in the resource type settings: info about the date and links for confirming or denying the scheduling](../assets/screens/resources-scheduling/confirm-scheduling.png "Request confirmation email")

 In order to confirm scheduling, click the link that ends with `confirm`.
 This takes you to a webpage saying "Thank you for your response, the event organizer has been notified".
-The pretix server will also send an email to the resource's notification email address confirming the scheduling.
+The pretix server will also send an email to the resource's managers confirming the scheduling.
 Both the scheduling dashboard and the page for the individual date will display a note saying that the requirement for the date has been fulfilled.

 ![Email from pretix with the standard content defined in the resource type settings proclaiming that Jamie Doe has been scheduled.](../assets/screens/resources-scheduling/scheduled.png "Confirmation email message")